PhoenixIndustries/phoenixblog/site/content/support/userguide.md

 name_en = "User's Guide"
 downloadLink = "https://de.osdn.net/projects/manjaro/storage/"
 +++
-Our team and our community proudly present you the Manjaro User Guide, a over 100 page long book with everything new and advanced users can know about Manjaro.
-We cover following topics in our guide:
+Our Team and and Community proudly present's you, the Manjaro User Guide.
+Over 100 page book with everything a new or advanced user can learn about Manjaro.
+We cover the topics bellow in this guide: